bladeacer/flexcyon/docs/roadmap.md

 <!-- - [ ] PDF export styling (class select).
 Not happening when it is impossible to debug -->

 #### Next version changelog
+- Styling Tweaks to community store item
+- Animations are back, current options include:
+  - Slide in Left to Right
+  - Slide in Right to Left
+  - Slide in Top to Bottom
+  - Slide in Bottom to Top